Eurasian Times: Россия контролирует, кому Индия продаст сверхзвуковые ракеты BrahMos

 India is working on the issue of selling Russian-Indian-made BrahMos supersonic cruise missiles to Indonesia, Eurasian Times writes.

 India is negotiating missile supplies with several Southeast Asian countries.
 However, purchases are constrained by a lack of funding.
-For example, Indonesia wants to increase its defense budget to acquire BrahMos.
+For example, Indonesia wants to increase its defense budget in order to acquire BrahMos.
 The Eurasian Times author suggested that New Delhi could offer Indonesia a loan from the State Bank of India.

 BrahMos for Indonesia